Most social media advertising is lost

 With all of the “noise” these demographics invite into their lives, it is a safe bet they can adeptly filter out the unwanted noise.
 According to Forrester, that is exactly what they are doing.

-Social media as a marketing tool has some real problems.
+Social media advertising has some real problems.
 It is very difficult, if not impossible to do social media marketing well over a long period of time.
 That is not to say that there is the occasional social media advertising “success,” but success in social media marketing has yet to be sustained over a period of time.

 Even the lauded Old Spice spots are now just a blip in the memory banks of the very audience it wished to reach.
 A year from now, they will scarcely be remembered and will have done little to increase preference over the long term.
 Remember, with hundreds of friends tweeting, blogging, posting to their walls, and sending friend requests, this demographic’s memory span is about five tweets long when it comes to marketing messages.